 Enquire about the expectations of the job and the company

 Try to find out what the company is looking for in a future employee for the vacant position.
-Ask about the job descriptions and the responsibilities’ checklist.
-Be curious about other minor but crucial issues such as the most appreciated grooming and appearance.
+Ask about the job descriptions and the responsibilities checklist.
+Be curious about other minor but crucial issues, such as the most appreciated grooming and appearance.
 Asking about the work time schedule proves to the interviewer that you are eager to join the company.
-It also helps prepare well in advance about the job or the interview
+It also helps prepare well in advance for the job or the interview.

 Ask about the interviewing process and criteria

-Use this opportunity to try and find out the competition you will be facing in your bid to land this job.
-Enquire about the number of the other candidates.
+Use this opportunity to discover the competition you will be facing in your bid to land this job.
+Enquire about the number of other candidates.
 This is a great opportunity to plan the main interview by asking about the date it might be and how soon they will contact you about it.
 Ask whether there are any additional requirements for the application process.
 Try to confirm whether you sent all the relevant documents and details.
 Ask how candidates for the phone interview were selected.